First Flight: Maiden Voyages in Space and Time

-First Flight: Maiden Voyages in Space and Time is an anthology of science fiction short stories edited by Damon Knight, first published in paperback by Lancer Books in August 1963.
+First Flight: Maiden Voyages in Space and Time is an anthology of science fiction short stories edited by American author and critic Damon Knight, first published in paperback by Lancer Books in August 1963.
 It is a compilation of the first published stories of ten authors in the genre.
 It was reprinted in November 1966 and reissued as Now Begins Tomorrow in November 1969 by the same publisher.
 An expansion of the work, retaining Knight's introduction and adding the initial stories of ten additional authors, was later prepared by Martin H. Greenberg and Joseph D. Olander and published as First Voyages by Avon Books in May 1981.